Skip to main content

 Honoring Educational Sovereignty Through Partnerships with Tribal Nations

-As of the Fall of 2023, the following LEAs and LEA-C are required to engaged in Tribal Consultation, because they meet the criteria of an “affected LEA” as outlined in Section 8538 of the ESEA, as amended by ESSA: In that their Title VI Award for the previous fiscal year is >$40,000:
+For School Year 2024-2025, the following LEAs and LEA-Cs are required to engage in Tribal Consultation, because they meet the criteria of an “affected LEA” as outlined in Section 8538 of the ESEA, as amended by ESSA: In that their Title VI Award for the previous fiscal year is >$40,000 OR they are a member of a consortium who receives >$40,000:

 • Ashland (LEA-C/SOESD)